The Feeding of the Five Thousand

 Jesus answered them and said, "Truly, truly, I say to you, you seek Me, not because you saw signs, but because you ate of the loaves and were filled.

-We need to see beyond the natural to the spiritual, beyond the veil to the reality being signified in those things that were seen and done.
+We need to see through the veil to the reality being signified in those things that were seen and done.
 The context within which the parable is to be understood is discovered in John 6 as we relate Jesus' subsequent teaching to the sign that had been performed.
 The sign is presented in verses 1-15 and the teaching about it appears later in the same chapter.

 Jesus Teaches How to Interpret the Sign